-In January Andrews University generates a Form 1098-T for students who had qualified tuition and other related expenses billed to them during the previous calendar year.
+In January Andrews University generates a 1098-T form for all students for whom we have a valid SSN/TIN and who had qualified tuition and other related expenses billed to them during the previous calendar year.
 Forms are printed and mailed each year around the 25th of January (no later than January 31).
 The forms are mailed to the student’s home (permanent) address on file at that time.
-If the student does not have a valid address in the system, or if the home address is international (with the exception of Canada), the form is generated but not mailed.
+If the student does not have a valid address in the system, or if the home address is international, the form is generated but not mailed.
 Once Andrews University has processed Form 1098-T, students may access their 1098-T at the following link: www.andrews.edu/go/my1098T.
 Forms printed from the web are sufficient for use when filing taxes.

 What amounts are reported on Form 1098-T?

 The IRS requires eligible educational institutions to either report “Payments received for qualified tuition and related expenses” (Box 1) or “Amounts billed for qualified tuition and related expenses” (Box 2).
 Andrews University reports using the second method, thus your Form 1098-T will not have an amount in Box 1.
 Box 2 will show all qualified amounts that were billed to the student’s account in the calendar year (January 1 – December 31).
 Not all amounts billed to the student are qualified.
 Examples of items not included are housing, meal charges, and club dues.
 Additionally, some expenses which may qualify for certain tax benefits are not billed on the student’s account (e.g. book purchases), and are thus not on Form 1098-T.